Jan Brueghel the Elder: General

 Jan Brueghel the Elder was a versatile artist who practised in many genres and introduced various new subjects into Flemish art.
 He was an innovator who contributed to the development of the various genres to which he put his hand such as flower still lifes, landscapes and seascapes, hunting pieces, battle scenes and scenes of hellfire and the underworld.
 His best-known innovations are the new types of paintings, which he introduced into the repertoire of Flemish art in the first quarter of the 17th century such as flower garland paintings, paradise landscapes and paintings of art galleries.
 Unlike contemporary Flemish Baroque artists, such as Rubens, he did not produce large altarpieces for the local churches.

-Jan Brueghel the Elder achieved a superb technical mastery, which enabled him to render materials, animals and landscapes with remarkable accuracy and a high degree of finish.
-He had an accomplished miniaturist technique allowing him to achieve an accurate description of nature.
+Jan Brueghel the Elder rendered materials, animals, and landscapes accurately and with a high degree of finish.
+He used a miniaturist technique to describe nature.